 I am and always will be a tequila girlie.
-But, I am also a HUGE fan of grapefruit, so classic paloma cocktails are definitely a natural fit for me.
+But I am also a HUGE fan of grapefruit, so classic paloma cocktails are definitely a natural fit for me.
 I will say, however, that a lot of palomas I’ve had out at restaurants are hit or miss.
 They tend to taste either watered down or too sweet for my tastes.
-So, I got rid of grapefruit soda and broke everything down to the base ingredients, so I could tinker.
-Then, I added a healthy dose of fresh grapefruit juice – for an extra hit of acidity and bitterness.
+So, I added a healthy dose of fresh grapefruit juice – for an extra hit of acidity and bitterness.
+And then, I got rid of the grapefruit soda and broke everything down to the base ingredients, so I could tinker.
 Ladies and gents, tinkering is where I thrive.
 This classic, but non-traditional, paloma cocktail is delish and ready to make your tastebuds sing!

 Squeezing a grapefruit over a paloma cocktail in a highball glass